-Canstar Blue’s crackers review has seen popular brands like Arnott’s, Ritz, Doritos, Fantastic, Peckish, plus a dozen more, compared on taste, texture, variety, packaging design, value for money and overall satisfaction.
+Canstar Blue’s crackers review has seen popular brands like Arnott’s, Damora (ALDI), Salada, Sakata, Vita-Weat, Ritz, Woolworths and Coles compared on taste, texture, variety, packaging design, value for money and overall satisfaction.

-To find out, we asked more than 2,000 Aussie consumers for their feedback on the different brands of crackers they’ve purchased from a supermarket or grocer and consumed in the last three months.
-Survey respondents were asked to rate brands on their taste, texture, value for money, packaging design, variety and overall satisfaction.
-Those which met the minimum required survey sample size of 30 responses are included in the results.
+To find out, we asked more than 1,800 Australian consumers for their feedback on the different brands of crackers they’ve purchased from a supermarket or grocer and consumed in the last three months.
+Survey respondents were asked to rate brands on taste, texture, value for money, packaging design, variety and overall satisfaction.
+Brands that met the minimum required survey sample size of 30 responses are included in the results.

-Our 2020 crackers review featured a whopping 21 brands, but only one cracked the ratings as best for overall satisfaction – Damora (ALDI)!
-The supermarket brand scored top marks in five of the six categories surveyed.
+Our 2021 crackers review featured a whopping 20 brands, but only one cracked the ratings as best for overall satisfaction – Cheds (Arnott’s).
+It achieved an almost perfect five-star spread, earning full marks in most research categories.

-Damora is ALDI’s own brand of savoury snacks and crackers, available exclusively from the discount supermarket.
+Damora is ALDI’s homebrand of savoury snacks and crackers, available exclusively from the discount supermarket.
 Damora’s crackers range includes ‘crispetts’, corn cakes, crispbreads, water and rice crackers, as well as wholegrain crackers and biscuits.
 Each variety comes in original and classic flavours like chicken, cheese and salt and vinegar.